MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-mac-install-prerequisites.md

 - Relaunch your current client before turning the “Try the new Teams” toggle ON to ensure that you have latest changes.
 Also, if there's any Windows update pending, please install them before you try new Teams.

-- If you’re not seeing the toggle for new Teams, please make sure you have the minimum required versions for Mac and Teams
+- If you’re not seeing the toggle for new Teams, make sure you have the minimum required versions for Mac and Teams:

-  - macOS Big Sur (11) or above (including Monterey (12) and Ventura (13)) and
+  - macOS Big Sur (11) or above (including macOS Monterey (12) and macOS Ventura (13) and
   - Microsoft Teams (work or school) version 23182.303.2215.7823 or higher.

 - After you successfully switched to new Teams, if you can't find the toggle on the top left to switch between new Teams and Microsoft Teams (work or school), you can start the version you want by searching in Launchpad for Teams.